English name: Javan Wart Snake (aka: “Elephant Trunk Snake” or “Javan File Snake”)

 Scientific name: Acrochordus javanicus

 Habitat: The Javan Wart Snake is occasionally found in the ocean, but prefers the brackish or fresh water of slow-moving rivers and streams in coastal areas.
-It is able to live in ditches and canals of degraded agricultural habitats.
+It is able to live in ditches and canals of agricultural land.
 It becomes almost entirely aquatic as it matures and has difficulty moving on land as an adult.
 Usually hides in the roots of trees lining the water during the day, coming out into open water at night to hunt.

 Conservation status and threats: The Javan Wart Snake is currently common and populations appear able to withstand a great deal of hunting pressure and habitat degradation.
 Still, there are concerns as hundreds of thousands are killed each year for their skins, which are turned into leather after the scales are removed.
 Their flesh is also sold in markets and eaten.